mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 The previous section covered the business aspects of data science: understanding your company and coworkers' perspectives, as well as the broader market context.
 We'll now shift inward and focus on the mentality and habits needed for *you* to maximize your potential and consistently deliver great work.

 ### CI: Continuous Improvement
-As you begin to dive deep into a skill, it's easy to start feeling incredibly confident.
+As you begin to learn a skill, it's easy to start feeling incredibly confident.
 Speaking from experience, it can be tempting to follow the path of least resistance with your learning, just sticking to projects that reinforce your existing knowledge, rather than truly challenging yourself by diving deep or branching out.
-This overinflated confidence has a name, the [Dunning-Kruger effect](https://www.psychologytoday.com/us/basics/dunning-kruger-effect), and being aware of its existence is crucial for truly becoming an expert in a topic.
+This overinflated confidence has a name, the [Dunning-Kruger effect](https://www.psychologytoday.com/us/basics/dunning-kruger-effect), and it can lead to nasty surprises if you've talked up your knowledge in a topic and then can't actually deliver on it when others are relying on you.
+Understanding the Dunning-Kruger effect will help avoid this and make you a more mature learner.

 <center>
 <img src = "{{  site.baseurl  }}/images/careers/DS-5/dunning-kruger.jpg" height="75%" width="75%">
 </center>

-**Embrace not knowing everything.** Getting this out of the way makes it easier to really learn.
+How do we actually become knowledgeable and avoid falling into the overconfidence trap?
+A mentality that works for me is to **embrace the climb.** I like to think of learning as climbing a mountain: it's slow and involves hard work, and it's easy to get discouraged looking up at how far there is to go.
+It's tempting to think that once you get to the top of the mountain, you'll have "made it" and can finally relax.
+But whenever I've reached one peak, I've always found that there's just more to climb.

+If you want to be truly knowledgeable, **you just have to accept that there's always more to learn... and keep learning!**  I try to learn every day, at least a little.
+By making learning a habit, [I don't have to rely on intermittent bursts of willpower](https://jamesclear.com/willpower).<sup>[[5]](#5-ci-continuous-improvement)</sup> Those sparks are too infrequent, and advanced topics require repeated exposure to truly sink in anyway.
+It's also important to remember that there will always be someone who knows more about a topic than you... and that that's ok.
+The existence of smarter people doesn't devalue how much you *do* know.

+Finally, data science is constantly evolving.
+Today's most popular languages and frameworks are likely different than those in ten years.
+Python reigns supreme now, but [Julia](https://julialang.org/) is gaining traction.
+[Tensorflow](https://www.tensorflow.org/) didn't exist six years ago but immediately dominated the machine learning space when it arrived.
+Continuous learning is essential to stay relevant.
+(Or, as with the [COBOL Cowboys](https://www.wypr.org/post/cobol-cowboys-aim-rescue-sluggish-state-unemployment-systems), wait long enough for the market to come back to you!)

+### The end-to-end
 As we've seen in this blog series, data science spans a wide range of fields, from [statistics]({{  site.baseurl  }}/DS-transition-2) to [analytics]({{  site.baseurl  }}/DS-transition-3), [software engineering]({{  site.baseurl  }}/DS-transition-4) and [business intelligence]({{  site.baseurl  }}/DS-transition-5).
-This range is so wide because the tasks of *extracting insights from data* and *communicating those insights to others* usually don't fall neatly into one category of skills $-$ the anomalies your model detects probably need to be saved in a database somewhere, and then they should populate a dashboard that's intuitive for stakeholders, and then you should pull in more advanced statistics to increase model accuracy, and so on.
+This range is so wide because the tasks of *extracting insights from data* and *communicating those insights to others* don't fall neatly into one skill category $-$ the anomalies your model detects probably need to be saved in a database somewhere, and then they should populate a dashboard that's intuitive for stakeholders, and then you should pull in more advanced statistics to increase model accuracy, and so on.
 Unless you're at a large company with the resources to partition out each of these steps to a different specialist, you'll likely be expected to deliver on all of them.

+Like with the section above, it's important to be willing to learn a wide range.
+Focus on "what's needed to get this task done?"
+This is why, I believe, the R vs. Python debates are pointless.

 It can be deflating to look at the sheer amount of material to learn when it comes to data science.